yilundu/yilundu.github.io/_posts/2017-09-05-A3C and Policy Bot on Generals.io.md

 ## Conclusion
 ---

 In the above blog post, we explore how to use both past databases of games and self reinforcement play to train a bot play generals.io.
 I believe the future for bots to play generals.io is very rich.
 We get bots that can somewhat play generals.io with limited parameter tuning, architecture search, and data preprocessing.
-Many possibilities exist to possibility improve the performance of bot networks including perhaps using a Neural Turing Machine to record states of each tile, using experience replay, and improved input preprocessing to allows inputs to be more constant in size.
+Many possibilities exist to possibly improve the performance of bot networks including perhaps using a Neural Turing Machine to record states of each tile, using experience replay, and improved input preprocessing to allows inputs to be more constant in size.

 ## Acknowledgements